A Husky digging holes is a common problem you will likely have to deal with at some stage.

 It’s a shallow hole, which means she gave up pretty quickly.
 If this was due to boredom or a lack of exercise, you would expect the hole to be a lot deeper before stopping.

 This hole was due to prey drive.
-I actually watched her from a nearby window and saw her run over when she spotted a beetle.
+I actually watched her from a nearby window and saw her run over when she spotted a large beetle.
 She started frantically digging and gave up pretty quickly.

 Here’s another example:

 Digging under a fence is a common problem and the cause isn’t hard to figure out.